-I overlapped the strips by half and sticked them first horizontally and then in a second layer vertically onto the fabric.
+I overlapped the strips by half and stuck them first horizontally and then in a second layer vertically onto the fabric.

-Then I made a mock up just to be sure the pattern is ok.
+Then I made a mock-up just to be sure the pattern is ok.
 I used felt and stitched the vamp (front part) and quarters (sides) together and then pinned the upper to the soles.
-Of course, you can just slip your feet in to see if they fit, lasts are not necessary for these kind of shoes.
+Of course, you can just slip your feet in to see if they fit, lasts are not necessary for these kinds of shoes.

 Once I had the pattern I cut the pieces out of denim scraps sewed the uppers together and lined them with thin pigskin.
 Next, I set the eyelets.

 For stitching, I used a blanket stitch, a sturdy needle and a needle grabber, they really helped with getting the needles in and out of the sole and material.

 Finally, I glued a leather sole underneath the raffia soles, again using Renia 315.